 - Assessment Testing:

-- Kinder Readiness testing will occur on campus and scheduled after your application has been received.
+- Kinder Readiness testing will occur on campus.
+You will be notified of that schedule once your application is received.

-- 1st – 10th grades: testing will take place on campus in the spring on specified dates and scheduled as applications are received.
+- 1st – 12th grades: testing will take place on campus, and scheduled as applications are received.